A FEW OF THE MOST OFTEN ASKED QUESTIONS

 Q. Why should I choose a Cozy?

 A. Both the 3-place Cozy and 4-place Cozy Mark IV use the technology that Burt Rutan designed into the Long EZ.
-The Co-Z Development Corp. has an exclusive license from RAF to us this technology in a side-by-side configuration.
+Co-Z Development Corp. passed on it's exclusive license from RAF to us this technology in a side-by-side configuration.
 As a result, both the 3-place Cozy and 4-place Cozy Mark IV perform very similar to the Long EZ, and exhibit the same stall resistant characteristic.

 Q. What skills are required to build a Mark IV?